-That the Academic and Student Affairs Committee, approves the following resolution to be forwarded for Board of Trustee approval at the May 24, 2021 Board Meeting.
+The Academic & Student Affairs Committee approved this recommendation to be forwarded to the Consent Agenda for Board of Trustee approval at the May 24, 2021 Board meeting.

-That the Board of Trustees approves tenure at the rank of Professor to Dr. Vijay Devabhaktuni with tenure to be effective June 7, 2021.
+That the Board of Trustees accepts the recommendation of the Academic & Student Affairs Committee, and approves tenure at the rank of Professor to Dr. Vijay Devabhaktuni to be effective June 7, 2021.